Things To Do Aruba

 Aruba is rugged and a large part of the island is only accessible by off-road vehicles.
 This makes Aruba the perfect place for ATV tours!
 We rent ATVs every time we visit the island and spend a day exploring all the areas we can’t get to by car.

-Our favorite ATV company is Around Aruba Tours, which is conveniently located at Philip’s Animal Garden.
+Our favorite ATV company to rent from is Around Aruba Tours, which is conveniently located at Philip’s Animal Garden.
 You can rent your own ride for the day or join an organized tour.
-Just know that you can only enter the Arikok National Park on an ATV if you’re with a local guide!
+Just know that you can no longer enter Arikok National Park in an ATV!
+ATVs and UTVs are now banned in Arikok National Park, even with a guide.

 4. Eat at Zeerovers